-German police arrest ten people suspected of plotting major attacks
+Germany releases 11 detained after weapons suspicions prove unfounded

-BERLIN (Reuters) - German police arrested 10 people in pre-dawn raids on Saturday on suspicion they were planning major attacks with stockpiled weapons and explosives, a prosecution spokesman said.
+BERLIN (Reuters) - Eleven men who were detained overnight on suspicion of planning major attacks with stockpiled weapons were released on Saturday after no evidence of a cache of weapons or explosives was found, a prosecution spokesman said.

-One of the 10 was confirmed as a Tajikistan national, but officials disclosed few other details about the suspects who were detained in the early hours in western and southern parts of the country.

-Public broadcaster BR later reported that the 10 had been released but investigations were continuing.

-Prosecutors said the suspects were arrested for allegedly plotting a “serious, state-endangering crime”.
-Local media reported that they were sympathizers of the Islamic State militant group.
+The men, aged between 22 and 35, were held during raids conducted by police commandos in western and southern Germany on suspicion that they were supporters of the Islamic State militant group planning a “serious, state-endangering crime”.

+The spokesman said the men, most of whom were Tajikistan nationals, were released after investigators’ suspicions proved unfounded.

-Germany has been the scene of several Islamist militant attacks in recent years, including a 2016 truck attack on a Berlin Christmas market that left 12 people dead.
+Germany has been the scene of several Islamist militant attacks in recent years, including a 2016 truck attack on a Berlin Christmas market that killed 12 people.

 Authorities across Europe are also on high alert for attacks from right-wing extremists after last week’s New Zealand mosque attack that left 50 dead.